 Receipts are sent as a list of invoice numbers in an email.
 To create the receipts file, the invoice numbers must be found on the Inbound Shipment tab then added to a receipt file before being imported

 Inventory position data is sent in a series of transaction-level text files, and VendorLink requires an excel file with summary data by EAN.
 Inventory Control must aggregate the transaction-level data into a single summary report.
 Please reach out to Steve Danz (IPS-Jackson Inventory Control Manager) for questions about this process

+Gratis transactions are imported with the sales data

 Wiley UK